Cherylrozinski/CherylRozinski-Portfolio/README.md

 # Portfolio

+# Farm data using Data Wrapper
+I need access to the excel sheet to update this.

 # Passengers on the Titanic
 The number of passengers who survived and died on the titanic by whether they got on a boat, their gender, and their class.